Eezi/CSS-Framework/README.md

 # What this is?
 Jouble is flexible and easy to use CSS framework.
-You can just add different class names to your html elements
+You can just add different class names to your html elements and gets fully responsive layouts and beautiful colors.

 ***